 4. The Best Practice: Show, Don’t Tell

 It’s said that a picture is worth a thousand words.
 If the points and facts above alone don’t convince your boss.
 Let him/her see it in action.
 Set up a time for everyone to hop on a webinar or join a demo that showcases VoIP phone systems.
 Yeastar offers 30-day full-access free trial to Yeastar VoIP PBX system, so you can experience how VoIP and unified communications could make a change to your business at no risk.
-You can also prepare some case studies to show your boss your solution in real case.
+You can also prepare some case studies to show your boss your solution in a real case.